AslanDing/AslanDing.github.io/_pages/about.md

 Acknowledge
 ------
-This page is forked from [academicpages template](https://github.com/academicpages/academicpages.github.io).
+This page is copied from [academicpages template](https://github.com/academicpages/academicpages.github.io).
 Thanks for the authors and contributors.